California Title Loan Lending Laws

 What To Know About Title Loan Requirements & Regulations In CA

 Are you considering getting a car title loan or any other personal loan?
-If so, you must first understand the various State laws and regulations for residents looking for a secured loan.
+If so, you must first understand the various State laws for residents looking for a secured loan.
 California has recently been the center of attention regarding short term lending.

 With most car title loans in California, you get cash from a licensed direct lender.
-In this scenario, your vehicle will be held as collateral, helping you secure a title loan of $2,500 or more.
+In this scenario, your vehicle will be held as collateral, helping you secure a car title loan of $2,500 or more.
 Secured loans are generally easy to get if you have equity in a vehicle.
 Most borrowers can get funding regardless of their credit card rating or recent lending history.

 Many of the largest online title loan companies will use the car's current resale value to determine a finance amount.
 If it’s a vintage car, the regular rules may not apply.
 California title loan laws don’t specify what creditors may require for collateral or underwriting.
 This lack of stipulations allows creditors to create rules according to their preferences.
 This can be viewed in different ways.
 However, it often provides more flexibility with finance terms and loan length.